I’d love to connect with you! Sign up for my monthly newsletter, "Garden Bliss & Blunder”

 ROSES THAT FORM A STRUCTURE:

-New canes grow from the base of the rose and branch off, then branch off or fork again.
+Roses that form a structure send new canes up from the base of the rose that branch off, then branch and/or fork again.

-Each cane will fork into 2 or 3 other canes beginning a couple of feet up from the base and they keep branching - building layers with lots of twiggy bits in the centre.
+Each cane will branch into 2 or 3 other canes starting a couple of feet up from the base and keep branching.
+This builds layers and often creates lots of small, twiggy bits in the centre.

 How Floribundas Grow